Minxrod/PTC-EmkII/readme.txt

 - Numpad2: Zoom x2
 - End: Disable/Enable keyboard buttons

 KEYBOARD and INKEY$() are approximated by typing on the keyboard.
-Note that currently, not all keys are mapped, so some symbols are currently unable to be typed (ex. $ or %)
+The touch keyboard is partially functional, but the different keyboards are not yet implemented.

 == Tools used ==